-- Buying a manual espresso machine so you can make your coffee at home will work out cheaper than buying coffee from a cafe
+- Our analysis shows that using a home espresso coffee machine to make your coffee is significantly cheaper than buying daily coffee from a cafe

-- Our experts review a wide range of coffee machines, from pod and capsule machines to semi-automatic, automatic and manual machines, to help you choose the one that's right for you
+- Our testers review a wide range of coffee machines – from manual to semi-automatic, automatic and pod machines – to help you find the best one for you

 1. The cost to your pocket